Dry Spice Rub Recipe

 2/3 cup turmeric

 Mix all ingredients thoroughly.
 Store in perfectly dry and perfectly clean glass jars.
-You will need 3 to 4 tablespoons of the mixture for roasting 2 chickens or a dozen pieces chicken, 8 servings salmon or tuna, a three pound London broil, or 3 pounds thickly sliced tofu.
+You will need 3 to 4 tablespoons of the mixture for roasting 2 chickens or a dozen pieces chicken, 8 servings salmon or tuna, a three pound London broil, a dozen short ribs, or 3 pounds thickly sliced tofu.
 Use 1 cup of the mixture to roast a 12 to 14 pound turkey.

 Store the dry rub with your spices.
 Makes about 10 cups.